 Your Committee notes that a portion of the measure's proposed constitutional ratification question appears to exceed the scope of the actual proposed state constitutional amendment.
 The language in question speculates on when the proposed state constitutional amendment might "take effect", based on hypothetical future events.
 The language also incorrectly states that the United States Congress may "override" the Citizens United court decision, and provides a truncated summary of that decision.
 In short, your Committee finds that this language may be unnecessary, and may potentially run afoul of section 11‑118.5(a), Hawaii Revised Statutes, which requires that a constitutional ratification question "shall be phrased in a manner to enable voters to express their choice on the constitutional amendment by providing a 'yes' or 'no' response" and that the "language and meaning of a constitutional amendment shall be clear and it shall be neither misleading nor deceptive."
 Accordingly, your Committee suggests that, if this measure continues to move through the legislative process, it may be appropriate for future committees to further amend the measure by limiting the constitutional ratification question to a description of the text of the proposed constitutional amendment.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 549, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 549, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 917, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 917, S.D.
+2.